lindauer/freq_tuples/README.md

       -t SIZE, --tuple=SIZE
                             size of tuple

+By default, English stopwords, using the NLTK list, are filtered out.
+To add stopwords to this list, you may add them, one per line, to a file called extra_stopwords.txt in the same directory as the script.

 ## Examples

 To find the most common pairs in a window size of 3, run the following.